DRL-CASIA/COG-sim2real-challenge/README.md

 Step 1.We provide two environments for you to use different os(Windows/Linux) to paticipate in this competition.You can get the environment by the baidu network disk:

-&nbsp a.
+　 a.
 The Windows version, link:

         https://pan.baidu.com/s/1Wvt2slEDMeqULXCqeGzqoQ

-&nbsp Extraction code:
+　 Extraction code:

         78xm

-&nbsp b.
+　 b.
 The Linux version, link:

         https://pan.baidu.com/s/1oFifZWyzYRWAPQEBMkTIsQ

-&nbsp Extraction code:
+　 Extraction code:

         r9u4